Insurance Bad Faith

 In Georgia, insurance companies are subject to bad faith and breach of contract lawsuits in the following situations:

 As always, the insured must be especially diligent to make sure that they comply with all duties under the policy.
 Failure to do this may forfeit your right to sue for bad faith.
+We handle these types of claims only in conjunction with cases in which we are currently representing clients.
 If you would like to discuss your situation in complete confidence with one of our experienced Atlanta insurance lawyers, call us at (404) 525-5150 or contact us online.